lunaroyster/useLocalStorageState/readme.md

 }
 ```

 3. That's mostly it!
 Now you can use `useLocalStorageState` in any other component.
-It will stay in sync as you dispatch updates.
+It will stay in sync as you dispatch updates, even across tabs